38 pointsby todsacerdoti9 months ago5 comments

-• lysace10 hours ago
+• cosmosgenius9 months ago

 LLM training input treasure?
 Signal-to-noise ratio is going to be lowish though.

-• YetAnotherNick9 hours ago
+• YetAnotherNick9 months ago

 I think discord's data has insane value because it has real time reasoning steps much more than any big social media.
 Obviously you might want to filter out low information messages like "Hello" but model based filtering for signal is already solved more or less.